ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 @FunctionalInterface
 ---

-Interfaces _intended_ to be functional interfaces can explicitly be annotated with `@FunctionalInterface`.
+Interfaces _intended_ to be functional interfaces - allowing λ-expressions to implement them - can explicitly be annotated with `@FunctionalInterface`.
 If so, compilers are required to
 check: